mesb1/xupnpd_youtube/README.md

-# xupnpd_youtube new plugin for xupnpd v1
+# xupnpd_youtube fixed plugin for xupnpd v1
-  New unofficial plugin from third party developers, thanks to everyone who let this piece of software to be.
+  Fixed plugin from third party developers, thanks to everyone who let this piece of software to be.

 ## Features